Prag8855/aab/content/guides/german-health-insurance.md

 Choose travel insurance if...

-- You are just visiting Germany
+- You want to visit Germany
+- You apply for a [[Schengen visa]]

 ### Insurance brokers

 Health insurance brokers help you choose health insurance.
 They help you for free.
 They get paid by health insurers to bring them new customers.
+I strongly recommend you to ask a broker to help you choose health insurance.

 Always work with a broker (*Makler*), not an agent (*Vertreter*).
 Brokers are independent, and recommend health insurance from different companies.
 Agents only sell insurance from specific companies.